-Although levodopa helps most people with PD, not all symptoms respond equally to the drug.
+Although levodopa/carbidopa helps most people with PD, not all symptoms respond equally to the drug.
 Levodopa usually helps most with bradykinesia and rigidity.
-Problems with balance and other non-motor symptoms may not be alleviated at all.
+Problems with balance may not respond.

-Levodopa can have a variety of side effects.
-The most common initial side effects include nausea, vomiting, low blood pressure, and restlessness.
+Levodopa/carbidopa can have a variety of side effects.
+The most common initial side effects include nausea, low blood pressure, and restlessness.
+The nausea and vomiting caused by levodopa are greatly reduced by the right combination of levodopa and carbidopa.
 The drug also can cause drowsiness or sudden sleep onset, which can make driving and other activities dangerous.
 Long-term use of levodopa sometimes causes hallucinations and psychosis.

-The nausea and vomiting caused by levodopa are greatly reduced by combining levodopa and carbidopa, which enhances the effectiveness of a lower dose.
+Other difficulties may be encountered later in the disease course.
+People with PD may begin to notice more pronounced symptoms before their first dose of medication in the morning and between doses as the period of effectiveness after each dose begins to shorten, called the wearing-off effect.
+People experience sudden, unpredictable “off periods,” where the medications do not seem to be working.
 One approach to alleviating these side effects is to take levodopa more often and in smaller amounts.
-People with PD should never stop taking levodopa without their physician's knowledge or consent because rapidly withdrawing the drug can have potentially serious side effects, such as immobility or difficulty breathing.
+People with PD should never stop taking levodopa without their physician's input, because rapidly withdrawing the drug can have potentially serious side effects.

 Dopamine agonists.
-These drugs, which include bromocriptine, apomorphine, pramipexole, and ropinirole, mimic the role of dopamine in the brain.
-They can be given alone or in conjunction with levodopa.
-They may be used in the early stages of the disease, or later on in order to lengthen the duration of response to levodopa in patients who experience wearing off or on-off effects.
-They are generally less effective than levodopa in controlling rigidity and bradykinesia.
+These drugs, which include apomorphine, pramipexole, ropinirole, and rotigotine, mimic the role of dopamine in the brain.
+They can be given alone or with levodopa.
+They are somewhat less effective than levodopa in treating PD symptoms, but work for longer periods of time.
 Many of the potential side effects are similar to those associated with the use of levodopa, including drowsiness, sudden sleep onset, hallucinations, confusion, dyskinesias, edema (swelling due to excess fluid in body tissues), nightmares, and vomiting.
-In rare cases, they can cause compulsive behavior, such as an uncontrollable desire to gamble, hypersexuality, or compulsive shopping.
-Bromocriptine can also cause fibrosis, or a buildup of fibrous tissue, in the heart valves or the chest cavity.
-Fibrosis usually goes away once the drugs are stopped.
+In rare cases, they can cause an uncontrollable desire to gamble, hypersexuality, or compulsive shopping.

 MAO-B inhibitors.
 These drugs inhibit the enzyme monoamine oxidase B, or MAO-B, which breaks down dopamine in the brain.
 MAO-B inhibitors cause dopamine to accumulate in surviving nerve cells and reduce the symptoms of PD.
-Selegiline, also called deprenyl, is an MAO-B inhibitor that is commonly used to treat PD.
-Studies supported by the NINDS have shown that selegiline can delay the need for levodopa therapy by up to a year or more.
-When selegiline is given with levodopa, it appears to enhance and prolong the response to levodopa and thus may reduce wearing-off fluctuations.
+Studies supported by the NINDS have shown that selegiline (also called deprenyl) can delay the need for levodopa therapy by up to a year or more.
+When selegiline is given with levodopa, it appears to enhance and prolong the response to levodopa and thus may reduce wearing-off.
 Selegiline is usually well-tolerated, although side effects may include nausea, orthostatic hypotension, or insomnia.
-It should not be taken with the antidepressant fluoxetine or the sedative mepiridine, because combining seligiline with these drugs can be harmful.
-An NINDS-sponsored study of seligiline in the late 1980s suggested that it might help to slow the loss of nerve cells in PD.
-However, follow-up studies cast doubt on this finding.
-Another MAO-B inhibitor, rasagiline, was approved by the FDA in May 2006 for use in treating PD.
+It should not be taken with the antidepressant fluoxetine or the sedative meperidine, because combining selegiline with these drugs can be harmful.
+The drug rasagiline is used in treating the motor symptoms of PD with or without levodopa.
+Whether rasagiline slows progression of PD is still controversial.

 COMT inhibitors.
-COMT stands for catechol-O-methyltransferase, another enzyme that helps to break down dopamine.
-Two COMT inhibitors are approved to treat PD in the United States: entacapone and tolcapone.
-These drugs prolong the effects of levodopa by preventing the breakdown of dopamine.
-COMT inhibitors can decrease the duration of "off" periods, and they usually make it possible to reduce the person's dose of levodopa.
+COMT stands for catechol-O-methyltransferase, another enzyme that breaks down dopamine.
+The drug entacapone and tolcapone prolong the effects of levodopa by preventing the breakdown of dopamine.
+COMT inhibitors can decrease the duration of "off periods” of one's dose of levodopa.
 The most common side effect is diarrhea.
-The drugs may also cause nausea, sleep disturbances, dizziness, urine discoloration, abdominal pain, low blood pressure, or hallucinations.
-In a few rare cases, tolcapone has caused severe liver disease.
-Because of this, patients taking tolcapone need regular monitoring of their liver function.
+The drugs cause nausea, sleep disturbances, dizziness, urine discoloration, abdominal pain, low blood pressure, or hallucinations.
+In a few rare cases, tolcapone has caused severe liver disease, and people taking tolcapone need regular monitoring of their liver function.

 Amantadine.
-An antiviral drug, amantadine, can help reduce symptoms of PD and levodopa-induced dyskinesia.
+This antiviral drug can help reduce symptoms of PD and levodopa-induced dyskinesia.
 It is often used alone in the early stages of the disease.
-It also may be used with an anticholinergic drug or levodopa.
-After several months, amantadine's effectiveness wears off in up to half of the patients taking it.
+It may also be used with an anticholinergic drug or levodopa.
+After several months, amantadine's effectiveness wears off in up to half of the people taking it.
 Amantadine's side effects may include insomnia, mottled skin, edema, agitation, or hallucinations.
 Researchers are not certain how amantadine works in PD, but it may increase the effects of dopamine.

-When recommending a course of treatment, a doctor will assess how much the symptoms disrupt the patient's life and then tailor therapy to the person's particular condition.
-Since no two patients will react the same way to a given drug, it may take time and patience to get the dose just right.
+When recommending a course of treatment, a doctor will assess how much the symptoms disrupt the person’s life and then tailor therapy to the person's particular condition.
+Since no two people will react the same way to a given drug, it may take time and patience to get the dose just right.
 Even then, symptoms may not be completely alleviated.